Loilo/apitap/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![npm](https://img.shields.io/npm/v/apitap.svg)](https://npmjs.com/package/apitap)

-This tiny library (0.6kb minified & gzipped) tacks custom extensions on existing JavaScript functions and objects.
+This tiny library (0.6kb minified & gzipped) tacks custom extensions onto existing JavaScript functions and objects.
 That makes it incredibly easy to supplement existing JavaScript libraries with custom methods without changing the original vendor code.

 It works by wrapping the target in a [Proxy](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 The Proxy sticks to the tapped library by attaching itself to properties or method calls you access on it.